axilmar/parserlib/readme.md

 A `c++17` recursive-descent parser library that:

 - provides an easy EBNF-like syntax for writing grammars.
-- allows any type of container or stream to be used as input.
+- allows any type of STL-like container or STL-like stream to be used as input.
 - allows case-insensitive parsing.
 - allows for multiple errors per parse (error recovery).
 - allows for parsing left-recursive grammars.